 We consider it of great importance that any questions a family has about their child’s communication or feeding difficulties are answered as clearly and comprehensively as possible at the time of their visit(s).

-We received 93 completed questionnaires for the month long survey period in 2014.
-99 per cent of families rated the service as answering their questions ‘5 - very well’ (87 per cent) or ‘4 - well’ (12 per cent).
-Less than 2 per cent of families rated the service as answering their questions as ‘3 – okay’, and none rated the service as a 2 or 1.
-This year’s results showed an 8 per cent rise in questions rated 5, and a 5 per cent rise in questions rated 4 or above from last year’s study.
+We received 84 completed questionnaires for the month long survey period in 2018.
+98 per cent of families rated the service as answering their questions ‘5 - very well’ (85.5 per cent) or ‘4 - well’ (12.5 per cent).
+Fewer than two per cent of families rated the service as answering their questions as ‘3 – okay’; ‘2 – not well’, or ‘1 – not very well’.
+This year’s results showed a consistent level of ratings from studies done in 2016 and 2014, with over 90 per cent of families rating questions at 5 or 4 across all three years.

-The average rating across all questions that were scored was 4.9 (Scale 1-5).
-This continues to build on the successful results of the 2013 audit, which yielded an average score of 4.7.
+The average rating across all questions that were scored was 4.8 (Scale 1-5).
+This continues the successful results since the 2014 audit, which yielded an average score of 4.9.

-27 per cent of questions related to the nature and cause of a child’s communication and/or feeding difficulties, but parents also asked about appropriate support (17 per cent), future expectations (16 per cent), treatment options (15 per cent) and progress made (13 per cent).
-See Figures 1 and 2 for detail.
+22 per cent of questions related to long-term and future expectations but parents also asked about the nature and cause of a child’s communication and/or feeding difficulties (19.5 per cent), progress made (15.5 per cent), appropriate support (14.5 per cent), and treatment options (13.5 per cent).
+See Figures 2 and 3 for detail.

-We also analysed scores by clinics for: Beckwith-Wiedemann syndrome; Cleft Lip and Palate; Cochlear; Craniofacial; Ear, Nose and Throat; and Dysphagia.
+We also analysed scores by clinics for: Beckwith-Wiedemann syndrome; Cleft Lip and Palate; Cochlear; Craniofacial; Dysphagia; Ear, Nose and Throat, and Neurodisability.

-The results from the audit show a consistently high - and improving - level of service delivery and patient/family experience.
-We plan to repeat this audit annually to review our practice and ensure that we continue to provide a high quality service to patients and their families.
+The results from the audit show a consistently high level of service delivery and patient/family experience.
+We plan to repeat this audit every two years to review our practice and ensure that we continue to provide a high quality service to patients and their families.